dlesbre/bibtex-autocomplete/README.md

 **How are entries completed?**

-Once responses from all websites have been found, the script will add fields from website with the following priority : crossref > arxiv > dblp > researchr > unpaywall.
+Once responses from all websites have been found, the script will add fields from website with the following priority :

+crossref > arxiv > semantic scholar > dblp > researchr > unpaywall.

 So if both crossref's and dblp's response contain a publisher, the one from crossref will be used.